Antennas for Field Day

 Wideband 80m dipole using computer ribbon cable.
 Worked about as well as a dipole, of course, but covered the whole band with under 1.5 : 1 SWR.
 Particularly good for SSB across the 3.6 – 4.0 MHz range.

 G5RV.
-This isn’t necessarily a bad antenna, but it didn’t work very well on 80m SSB (3.9 MHz) in this case.
-It might have been the lack of a balun and resulting ground losses from common mode current, losses in a long feedline with high SWR, or they were trying to use the band too early in the evening, before the D-layer absorption had dropped and/or other stations had migrated down to that band.
-Would be best with balanced line to a tuner rather than the hybrid coax feed system if used on bands other than 40m and 20m.
+This isn’t necessarily a bad antenna, but it didn’t work very well on 80m SSB (3.9 MHz) the one time I tried it.
+This might have been the lack of a balun and resulting ground losses from common mode current, losses in a long feedline with high SWR, or they were trying to use the band too early in the evening, before the D-layer absorption had dropped and/or other stations had migrated down to that band.
+Would be best with balanced line to a tuner rather than the hybrid coax feed system if used on bands other than 40m and 20m, or with a relatively short coax.

 15m Folded Bruce curtain hanging from a fire lookout tower.
 Another good example of youthful enthusiasm and energy.
 We started with an 8-element curtain, but had been given the wrong tower height, and cut it down to 6 to make it fit.
 But we couldn’t hear any Field Day stations: it was totally useless.
 With all the US stations crowding the band, the strongest signal was an A6 working a station in France.
 Now, there may be times when that would be an ideal antenna response, but this Field Day was not one of them.